denten-books/plain-text/1-chapter.md

 the classic look and feel of the machine presented in Turing’s paper.
 I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

+[^ln1-reading]:The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
+Proper reading involves the appropriate internalization of the symbol, for both human and machine.

 ## 1.3 Splitting the Sign